hrstnikolov/2023-ai-study-notes/_sources/intro.md

 # Introduction

 Hi!
 My name is Hristo.
-This is a collection of my notes (typed and drawn) on SoftUni's course in Artificial Intelligence.
+This is a collection of my study notes (typed and drawn) on SoftUni's course in Artificial Intelligence.
+The notes are in English and Bulgarian: I found that translating a phrase helps me better grasp the material.
 The course had four parts: Math and Statistics, Data Science, Machine Learning, and Deep Learning.

 There are undoubtedly inaccuracies, the formatting is also not always pretty.
-However, I created the book mainly for myself, as a way to combine all information in one document and easily access it .
+However, I created the book mainly for myself, as a way to combine all information in one document and easily access it online.
 Below is also a list of my projects so far.

 ## Projects
 Longer, with more research, but older.
 Done as final-course assignments.